 This is a variation of our homemade granola base recipe.
-Homemade granola is not only easy, but it’s delicious too!
+Homemade granola easy, delicious, and made with pantry-staple ingredients!
 When you make your own, you get to control the ingredients, including the amount of sugar added (store bought granola usually has way too much!).
 This easy blueberry granola has great flavor and is a great addition to a balanced breakfast!

 Must-Know Cooking Skills